HTTP and WebSocket both are communication protocols used in client-server communication.

 |WebSocket is a bidirectional communication protocol that can send the data from the client to the server or from the server to the client by reusing the established connection channel.
 The connection is kept alive until terminated by either the client or the server.

-|Almost all the real-time application like (trading, monitoring, notification) services uses WebSocket to receiving the data on a single communication channel.
+|Almost all the real-time applications like (trading, monitoring, notification) services use WebSocket to receive the data on a single communication channel.

-|All the frequently updated applications used WebSocket because it is faster than HTTP Connection.||When we do not want to retain a connection for a particular amount of time or reusing the single connection for transmitting the data, HTTP connection is slower than the WebSocket..|
+|When we do not want to retain a connection for a particular amount of time or reuse the connection for transmitting data; An HTTP connection is slower than WebSockets.

 Note: Depending on your project you have to choose where it will be WebSocket or HTTP Connection.